Electrostatic effects of the MnBi2Te4-superconductor hetero-structures in chiral Majorana search: Superconducting proximity effect

 In our calculations, $\Delta_{\textrm{ind}}$ is obtained from the superconducting band with $k_y = 0$ because it is isotropic.
 In Fig.~\ref{fig-hyrbidband}(f), we plot the polar representation of $\Delta_{\textrm{ind}}$ along the whole Fermi surface.
 The blue, black, and red curves correspond to the cases with different gate voltage $V_g$.
 And the radial length represents the amplitude of $\Delta_{\textrm{ind}}$ along the Fermi surface.
 Clearly, $\Delta_{\textrm{ind}}$ is isotropic because of the circle shape.
 On the hand, the SC gap also depends on the thickness of the superconductor $L_s$.
 In Fig.~\ref{fig-hyrbidband}(g), we calculate $\Delta_{\textrm{ind}}$ as a function of $L_s$.
-We find that the size of the induced gap oscillates with a period set by the Fermi wavelength of the superconductor $\lambda_s$ (for our parameters $\lambda_s = 1.94$ nm), which is consistent with results in Ref.~\cite{Legg-RPB-2022}.
-Another significant parameter affecting the proximity effect is the coupling strength between the MBT and SC $t_c$ [Fig.~\ref{fig-hyrbidband}(h)].
+We find that the size of the induced gap oscillates with a period set by the Fermi wavelength of the superconductor $\lambda_s$ (for our parameters $\lambda_s = 1.94$ nm), which is consistent with results in Ref.~\cite{reeg-prb-2018,Legg-RPB-2022}.
+Another significant parameter affecting the proximity effect is the coupling strength $t_c$ between the MBT and SC [Fig.~\ref{fig-hyrbidband}(h)].
 Certainly, the SC gap gradually increase with the increases of $t_c$.
-Importantly, our results change qualitatively when varying the amplitude of $t_c$ and $L_s$.
-Thus, the induced SC gap of MBT is highly dependent on the gate voltage.
+Importantly, our results don't change qualitatively when varying the amplitude of $t_c$ and $L_s$.
+The induced SC gap of MBT is highly dependent on the gate voltage $V_g$, i.e., the type of the bands crossing the Fermi level.
+MBT has the largest SC gap when it is in the chiral topological superconductor phase (red curves in Figs.~\ref{fig-hyrbidband}(f)-(h)).
+When MBT is in the trivial phase, the suppression of superconductivity on BSSs limits the SC proximity gap (blue and black curves in Figs.~\ref{fig-hyrbidband}(f)-(h)).
 These results about the gate tunability cannot be captured by previous minimal models.